shreytheshreyas/tp/docs/UserGuide.md

 * The `TASK_INDEX` must be a positive integer.
 * The task must exist before a deadline can be added.
 * The `DATE` must be of the form `YYYY-MM-DD`
-* The user must be in Project View before adding a deadline to a task.
+* You must be in ProjectView before adding a deadline to a task.

 Example of usage: